Mckinsey 7S Framework explained

 What is the McKinsey 7S Framework?
+The theory

 In order to be successful it is useful for every organization to have a good understanding of the internal organization and to find out how work can be done more effectively and efficiently.
 The 7S Framework or McKinsey 7S Framework provides this understanding.